adityasharma-tech/synapse/README.md

-# TODO
-- Add pan card input in apply for streamer
-- Add pan as document upload on apply for streamer

 ## Problem Statement -> When we pay on youtube in chat and youtube take 60% of the payment and the popup is irritating.
 The payment is not instant.
 Youtube-> GPay-> takes money
 ## Solution -> Our Solution provides the functionality with less margin and the transfer is within one or 2 business days.
 Filter can be added for Sorting and Markinig